Chawton House: Chawton House Library: Women's Novels

-The Gardens
+Gardens

-The Gardens are open to the public when the house is open, and there is access to The Old Kitchen Tearoom.
+The gardens are open to the public whenever the house is open, and there is access to The Old Kitchen Tearoom.
 The restoration programme for the Gardens was extensive, and focused in particular on the restoration of the Walled Garden.
 Edward Knight had the idea to build a new walled garden during Jane Austen's lifetime.
 In 1813, she wrote to her brother Frank, "He [Knight] talks of making a new Garden; the present is a bad one & ill situated, near Mr Papillon's; — he means to have the new, at the top of the Lawn behind his own house."
 Knight's original walls are mostly still intact, but the glasshouses and potting sheds, had to be rebuilt.
 The gardens have been restored using Edward Austen Knight's original planting scheme.
 The central space is used for the production of vegetables, soft fruits, herbs and flowers.
 Chawton House is registered with the Soil Association, and is now certified as an organic producer.
 Everything grown in the walled garden is for use by the Library, with any surplus being sold locally in aid of the charity.

 The park and Gardens of Chawton House are Grade II listed on the Register of Historic Parks and Gardens.

 The Jane Austen connection

 Chawton house is situated about 400m away from the cottage where Austen lived for the last eight years of her life.
 This now houses the Jane Austen's House Museum, which is a large 17th-century house in the centre of the village of Chawton, owned by the Jane Austen Memorial Trust since 1947 and preserved in her memory.
 The two houses, Chawton House and Jane Austen's House, are separately run charities.

-Austen is known to have been a frequent visitor to what she knew as the 'Great House', and she references it a number of times in her letters.
+Austen is known to have been a visitor to what she knew as the 'Great House', and she references it a number of times in her letters.
 Edward Austen also loaned it to his brother, Francis Austen.
-Edward Austen himself resided at Godmersham Park, but his son, Edward Knight II, moved to Chawton House following his marriage, and sold Godmersham Park following his father's death.
+Edward Austen himself resided at Godmersham Park,but his son, Edward Knight II, moved to Chawton House following his marriage, and sold Godmersham Park following his father's death.

 Chawton House is the venue of the Annual General Meeting of the Jane Austen Society of the United Kingdom.
 In 2003 the Jane Austen Society of North America held its 25th Anniversary AGM in the grounds of Chawton House.